vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

         return final_json_packet
 {% endhighlight %}

-The *tshark* JSON output mode has the habit of creating duplicating these keys in the body of the packet: `ip.addr`, `ip.host`, `udp.port`, and `tcp.port`.
+The *tshark* JSON output mode has the habit of  duplicating `ip.addr`, `ip.host`, `udp.port`, and `tcp.port` keys in the body of the packet.
 This unfortunate tendency is a bug that renders the JSON invalid, not to mentions that the keys aren't necessary since *tshark* separately outputs the source and destination IP addresses and hosts as well as the source and destination TCP and UDP ports. *_dots_to_underscores()* filters out the duplicate keys.

 {% highlight python linenos %}
     def _dot_to_underscore(self, _source_json_packet):